SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 ~~~
 {: #fig-use-case1 title="A use case of outbound SAV"}

-In this case, as described in {{I-D.ietf-savnet-intra-domain-problem-statement}}, strict uRPF at Router 1 will improperly block legitimate packets with source addresses in prefix 10.0.0.0/16 from Subnet 1 at interface '#', because it only accepts packets with source addresses in prefix 10.1.0.0/16 from Router 1's interface '#'.
+In this case, as described in {{I-D.ietf-savnet-intra-domain-problem-statement}}, strict uRPF at Router 1 will improperly block legitimate packets with source addresses in prefix 10.0.0.0/16 from Subnet 1 at interface '#', because it only accepts packets with source addresses in prefix 10.1.0.0/16 from Router 1's interface '#' according to its local routing information.

 If intra-domain SAVNET architecture is implemented in the network, Router 2 can inform Router 1 that prefix 10.0.0.0/16 also belongs to Subnet 1 by sending SAV-specific information to Router 1.
-Then, Router 1 learns that Subnet 1 owns both prefix 10.1.0.0/16 and prefix 10.0.0.0/16.
-Therefore, Router 1 will accept packets with source addresses in prefix 10.0.0.0/15 at interface '#', so improper block can be avoided.
+Then, by combining both local routing information and received SAV-specific information, Router 1 learns that Subnet 1 owns both prefix 10.1.0.0/16 and prefix 10.0.0.0/16.
+Therefore, Router 1 will accept packets with source addresses in prefix 10.1.0.0/16 and prefix 10.0.0.0/16 at interface '#', so improper block can be avoided.

 ## Use Case 2: Validating Inbound Packets from Other ASes at Border Routers